MicrosoftLearning/MB-820-Business-Central-Developer-Certification/Instructions/Labs/LAB_02_Implement_installation_and_upgrade_code_extension.md

 4. Nothing has changed, because your upgrade code did not execute.
 In order for upgrade code to run, you need to increment the version number in the app.json file.

-5. Open the app.json file
+5. Open the app.json file.

-6. In the app.json file set the version to **1.0.0.1**
+6. In the app.json file set the version to **1.0.0.1**.

 7. In VScode, use the CTRL+F5 shortcut, or the command Palette to publish your app.